modio/modio-docs/public/en-us/game-integration/unity/legacy/getting-started.md

     }
 }
 ```
-# Metrics Play Sessions
+## Playtime Metrics

-The mod.io SDK supports all of the mod.io metrics features, allowing you to start a metrics play sesion, keeping that session alive via a heartbeat (automatically called, or manually handled) and then ending that session.
-Metric sessions allow you to track which mods your players interact with most frequently.
-Visit https://docs.mod.io/metrics/ for an overview of the mod.io metrics system.
+The mod.io SDK supports all of the mod.io [Metrics](/metrics) features, including [Playtime Metrics](/metrics/playtime), which allows you to track which mods your players interact with most frequently.

 :::note
-Running metrics play sessions is a premium feature.
-If you are interested in mod.io premium features, please contact developers@mod.io.
+Playtime Metrics is a premium feature.
+If you are interested in activating this for your game, please contact developers@mod.io.
 :::

 The following documentation walks you through the setup process and gives example usages.